-This project is a collaborative partnership between Springfield, Eugene and Bethel School Districts; the University of Oregon; Pacific University; and Bushnell University.
-These six organizations are working together to transform teacher preparation by designing a single pipeline capable of producing effective, culturally and linguistically diverse teachers.
+This project is a collaborative partnership between Lane Education Service District, Springfield Public School District, Eugene School District 4J and Bethel School District; the University of Oregon; Pacific University; Bushnell University and Lane Community College funded in partnership with the Educator Advancement Council.
+These eight organizations are working together to transform teacher preparation by designing a program to support diverse* candidate scholars.

-The project consists of four distinct focus areas including recruitment-selection, clinical practice, hiring-placement, and mentoring-induction.
-Taken together, the four areas and the proposed links within our project design yield the opportunity both to eliminate the gap between our changing student demographic and the demographic of our teaching staff while producing high quality teachers.
+The project consists of four distinct focus areas including recruitment, clinical practice, hiring-placement, and mentoring.
+Taken together, the four areas and the proposed links within our project design yield the opportunity to help reduce the persistent diversity gap in our teacher workforce.

-The gap that exists in Lane County reflects the gap throughout the state of Oregon first acknowledged in the 1991 Minority Teacher Act, a gap that has continued to grow over the past twenty-four years.
-The Pathways in Education program is designed to address this persistent issue by producing and supporting effective teachers who mirror the diversity of students in our classrooms.
+The gap that exists in Lane County reflects the gap throughout the state of Oregon first acknowledged in the 1991 Minority Teacher Act, a gap that has continued to grow over the past 30 years.
+The Lane Regional Teacher Pathways Program is designed to address this persistent issue by collaborating with our partners in recruiting and supporting scholars who represent the diversity of students in our classrooms.

 The Pathways in Education Program provides successful candidates with tuition scholarships ranging between $2,500 and $15,000 to attend Bushnell University, University of Oregon, Pacific University or Lane Community College.
 Scholarships are paid directly to the attending college on a per term basis dependent on successful completion of each term, maintaining at least a 3.0 GPA, and making adequate progress toward licensure.

-While the Pathways in Education program helps to covers the cost of tuition, it is not intended to completely fund a student’s education.
-Participants will need to pay application fees, housing, textbooks, testing fees, licensure fees, additional tuition costs and other educational items as needed.
+While the Pathways Program helps to cover the cost of tuition, it is not intended to completely fund a student’s education.
+Participants will need to pay application fees, housing, textbooks, testing fees, licensure fees, additional tuition and other educational items as needed.

-Applicants are required to complete a FAFSA and are encouraged to visit the Office of Student Access and Completion website for more information pertaining to the Oregon Opportunity Grant, Oregon Promise (and the Oregon Student Aid Application – ORSAA).
+Applicants are required to complete a FAFSA by the end of February each year and are encouraged to visit the Office of Student Access and Completion for a full list of grants and scholarships, like the Oregon Opportunity Grant, Oregon Promise, as well as other resources to support your education.